 If you're hungry for a healthy snack, you can buy a banana from a banana vending machine.
-Once you make your selection, a neat little tray rises up to collect the banana and then lowers it gently and places it in the vending slot.
+Once you make your selection, a neat little tray rises up to the banana.
+The banana is pushed out then lowered gently to the slot.
 This ensures that your banana doesn't get bruised or mushy.